ishusuresh/Simple_form/README.md

 ## Requirements

-Node.js has to be installed in your environment
+Reactjs has to be installed in the environment

 ## Install